Funguser/INFO7390_FinalProject/README.md

 ## Repository Description

 ### Ω. Some issues concerning Technical Notebook
 We will not use jupyter noterbook for our technical portfolio and will not upload datas to the repository.
-We had communicated with Professor Brown and obtained aggrement from him.
+We had communicated with Professor Brown and obtained agreement from him.
 ![](./Assets/2.png)

 ### A. Topic description